0xZDH/Omnispray/README.md

 The primary goal is to provide a framework to allow for the easy development and implementation of user enumeration and password spraying techniques for a variety of targets/applications.
 While there are currently several prebuilt modules included, this tool provides module templates to give users the tools needed to extend the tools usage for non-standard cases.
 The goal is also to provide a central tool to handle all enumeration and spraying.

+## Modules

+See [MODULES.md](MODULES.md) for information on custom module development as well as details on included modules (O365, OWA, etc.).

 ## Usage

 | Flag         | Description                                                                                                |